galaxyproject/training-material/topics/sequence-analysis/tutorials/srna/tutorial.md

 > 1. Click "Execute"
 > 1. Repeat for the *Symplekin* RNAi dataset collection
 >
->    Again, we need to extract *unaligned* reads from the output BAM files.
+>    For this tutorial we are not interested in miRNA reads, so we need to extract *unaligned* reads from the output BAM files.
 To do this, repeat the `Filter SAM or BAM, output SAM or BAM` and `Convert from BAM to FastQ` steps for each dataset collection.
 Finally, rename the converted FASTQ files something meaningful (*e.g.* "non-r/miRNA control RNAi sRNA-seq").
 >
+> In some instances, miRNA-aligned reads are the desired output for downstream analyses, for example, if we are investigating how loss of key miRNA pathway components affect levels of pre-miRNA and mature miRNAs.
+In this case, the BAM output of HISAT2 can directly be used in subsequent tools as it contains the subset of reads aligned to miRNA sequences.
+>
 > {: .hands_on}

 ## Small RNA subclass distinction

-In *Drosophila*, siRNAs are typically 20-22nt long while piRNAs are typically 23-29nt long.
+In *Drosophila*, non-miRNA small RNAs are typically divided into two major groups: endogenous siRNAs which are 20-22nt long and piRNAs which are 23-29nt long.
 We want to analyze these sRNA subclasses independently, so next we are going to filter the non-r/miRNA reads based on length using the `Manipulate FASTQ` tool.

 > 1. **Manipulate FASTQ** :wrench:: Run `Manipulate FASTQ` on each collection of non-r/miRNA reads to identify siRNAs (20-22nt) using the following parameters.
 >    - **FASTQ File**: Click the "Dataset collection" tab and then select the blank RNAi sRNA-seq dataset of non-r/miRNA FASTQ files